purescript-grain/purescript-grain/README.md

   - Auto-generated classname
 - **Entirely PureScript**
   - No npm dependencies
-  - Implementation is writted in PureScript
+  - Implementation is written in PureScript

 ## Installation